Carlosrincong/GCP-Cloud-Engineer/ComputeEngine/README.md

 I recommend a high-memory virtual machine if you need to take advantage of RAM Disk, along with a persistent disk to back up the RAM disk data.
 We recommend storing the startup and shutdown scripts in Cloud Storage You can create regular snapshots on a persistent disk faster and at a much lower cost than if you regularly created a full image of the disk. full image of the disk = image + snapshot.
+Regional managed instance groups are generally recommended **over zonal managed instance groups** because they allow you to spread the application load **across multiple zones** instead of confining your application to a single zone

 # Related Services
 ## VPC (Virtual Private CLoud Network)